OpBox/OpBox_Monitor/README.md

 --
 1) Download GSVideo library

-2) Download/fill out .csv tables from this repository
+2) Download/fill out .csv tables from this repository (BoxTable and SubjectTable)

 3) Update OpBoxMonitor code with directory of .csv tables